Frenzoid/changedgame.com/README.md

 Here you'll find all the resources used in the [changedgame.com](https://changedgame.com) website.

-The build folder is also public because its easier for me to git push the changes and then, directly git pull when delopying, with zero downtime.
+The build folder is un-ignored because its easier for me to git push the changes and then, directly git pull when delopying, with zero downtime.

 ----------------------------------------------------